Marshawn Lynch Ejected for Pushing Referee After Marcus Peters' Late Hit

 Oakland Raiders running back Marshawn Lynch was ejected during the second quarter of Thursday night's game against the Kansas City Chiefs.

-Lynch received an unsportsmanlike conduct penalty after he ran onto the field and pushed an official after Chiefs cornerback Marcus Peters hit Raiders quarterback Derek Carr.
+Lynch received an unsportsmanlike conduct penalty when he ran onto the field and pushed an official after Chiefs cornerback Marcus Peters hit Raiders quarterback Derek Carr.
 CBS Sports showed Lynch grabbing the referee's shirt:

 CBS Sports @CBSSports